edgarrmondragon/tap-google-play/README.md

 uv run pytest
 ```

-You can also test the `tap-google-play` CLI interface directly using `poetry run`:
+You can also test the `tap-google-play` CLI interface directly using `uv run`:

 ```bash
 uv run tap-google-play --help